nightroman/FarNet/GitKit/README.md

 Far Manager command line or using F11 / FarNet / Invoke.
 Commands may be also defined in the Far Manager user menu and file associations.

-The command `gk:` without parameters shows GitKit help.
+The command `gk:` without parameters prints the repository status.
 Other commands require parameters, one or more key=value pairs separated by semicolons, using the connection string format.

 ```
-gk: key=value [; key=value]
+gk: [key=value] [; key=value] ...
 ```

 **Common parameters**

-- `repo=<path>`
+- `Repo=<path>`

-    Specifies the repository path.
+    Specifies the existing repository path.
     Default: the current panel directory.

-**Panel parameters**
+**Panel commands**

 - `gk: panel=branches`